 When it's asparagus season, from April to June, the country goes asparagus crazy.
 You'll find them in appetizers, main courses and even as ice cream for dessert.
 While there are many ways to prepare asparagus, Flemish-style is the classic way to have them.
 Boiled, then baked in a butter sauce and covered with hard-boiled pieces of egg, they make for a rich vegetable dish to combine with meat and croquettes.
 Or, why not, fries.

-Le Zinneke is a good place to go if you want to sample typical Belgian cuisine.
+Travelers can enjoy Asparagus Flemish-style at Le Zinneke.
+It is a good place to go if you want to sample typical Belgian cuisine.
 They're known for their white asparagus Flemish-style, but make sure to go when it's the season.
+Le Zinneke is located in Vaderlandsplein 26, Schaerbeek.

 Aside from the Belgian dishes listed, there are also a ton of regional specialties.
 Some you'll also find outside their region of origin, others hardly.
 It would be a bit crazy to list all regional foods in Belgium, so I just want to name a few.